Modelling tree survival for investigating climate change effects: Modelling tree survival

 \section{Modelling tree survival}

 For investigating the relationship between mortality, environmental variables and defoliation we use a smooth additive Cox model, see e.g. \cite{hastie1987generalized}, which is an extension of the Cox model \citep{Cox1972,tian2005cox}.
-We model the survival time $t$ of tree $j$ with time $t$ equal to the calendar time at death.
+We model the survival time $t$ of tree $i$ with time $t$ equal to the calendar time at death.
+As we model survey data from 1985, this is time 0 in the usual sense of a Cox model.
 This model relates the hazard function, $h (t)$, to the baseline hazard function, $h_0 (t)$.
 A hazard function is a measure of risk or \textit{hazard} of some event occurring, in our case it is the risk of tree death.
 The baseline hazard function is the underlying hazard common to all individuals in the population.
 Some of our covariates are invariant in time (e.g. plantyear) and some others change in time, e.g. the water budget and climate variables, hence the following smooth additive Cox model for the hazard is used

-The $\bf v$ and $\bf w$ are covariates relative to fixed and random effects respectively and ${\bf z}(t)$ are the time dependent covariates.
-The $\bt$ and $\bg$ are the parameters, $f_k$ and $f_j$ are centred smooth functions of covariates, $x_j$ and $z_j(t)$, and $\bf b$ are i.i.d.
-Gaussian random effects with ${\bf b} \sim N({\bf 0},\sigma^2)$ .
-Note that the logarithm of the term ${\bf w}\ts {\bf b}$ is often called frailty term.
-To simplify notation we let $\X_j(t_i)$ be the combined model matrix row for tree $j$ at event time $i$, covariates for linear and random effects, basis functions evaluated at observations $i$ for covariates with smooth effects.
-The parameter vector $\bp$ contains all coefficients for $\X_j(t_i)$.
+The funtions $f_k$ and $f_j$ are centred smooth functions of time invariant covariates, $x_k$ and time dependent covariates $z_j(t)$.
+The matrix ${\bf W}$ contains dummy variables relating to the random effects, which are i.i.d.
+Gaussian random effects with ${\bf b} \sim N({\bf 0},\sigma^2)$.
+The term $\exp{\left ({\bf W} {\bf b}\right )}$ is often called a frailty term.
+This includes a random effect for grid location taking care of dependence between neighbouring trees and implying the same level of correlation between any pair of trees at the same grid location.
+This covariance structure is often referred to as `compound symmetry'; see for example \cite{batespinheiro2007}.
+To simplify notation we let $\X_i(t_i)$ be the combined model matrix with row $\X_i(t_i)\ts$ for tree $i$ at event time $t_i$, covariates for random effects and basis functions evaluated at observations $i$ for covariates with smooth effects.
+The parameter vector $\bp$ contains all coefficients for $\X_i(t_i)$.
 Note that the baseline hazard changes by calendar time and hence can explain some temporal trends common to all trees driven by hidden explanatory variables.
-We can adjust for tree age by including either tree age or plant year as a predictor.
+We can adjust for tree age by including either age or plant year as a predictor.

-As there are substantial differences in the Kaplan-Meier survival curves between species (Figure~\ref{km.graph}), it is likely that the set of important explanatory variables will differ substantially.
-Hence we model the survival of trees per species separately.